AmooAti/Djago-Learning/ORM.md

 # ORM

 ## Useful methods
-1. `all`: returns all objects of a model
+1. `all`: Returns objects of a model
-2. `filter`: filters a QuerySet base on a condition and return QuerySet
+2. `filter`: filters a QuerySet base on a condition and returns QuerySet
-3. `get`: returns an object and it must be unique otherwise it will raise an exception, also if there isn't any user it will return Model.DoesNotExist
+3. `get`: returns an object, and it must be unique otherwise it will raise an exception, also if there isn't any user it will return `Model.DoesNotExist`
-4. `exclude`: in opposite of filter it will remove objects that satify a condition and it will return a QuerySet
+4. `exclude`: in opposite of filter, it will remove objects that satify a condition and it will return a QuerySet
 5. `order_by`: Sorts objects
 6. `count`: count QuerySet objects
 7. `values`: It will return QuerySet objects as a dic
-8. `values_list`: like `values` but instead of dic, it will returns an list, if we want just one field we can use `flat` param to make it as list not tuple
+8. `values_list`: like `values` but instead of dict, it will returns an list, if we want just one field we can use `flat` param to make it a list, not a tuple

 ## Aggregation